 There are specific Pujas and Archana’s performed on this day, which is also seen by many as the day on which the good triumphs the evil.
-On this day many auspicious works like inaugurations, commencing of sales and business, purchasing new products and much more are done.
+On this day many auspicious works like inaugurations, commencing of sales and business, purchasing new products, and much more is done.

 To your surprise, you will find that many spiritual followers practice Satvik Mantra Sandhnas and Tantra Shastras as well.

 Those seeking an auspicious start of New Year or materialistic benefits can worship Lord Ganesha.
 Students can seek the blessings of Goddess Saraswati and a businessperson can chant Laxmi Mantra sadhana.

 Nimba prathashanam shubham !!”